 I am interested in what it takes for YOU (not someone else) to sculpt a real looking face that not only looks vaguely human, but also looks vaguely like the person it is supposed to look like.

-If we do this prep right, and then use my simplified practical facial sculpting method, perhaps it will be doable.
+If we do this prep right, and then use my simplified practical method of how to sculpt faces, perhaps it will be doable.

 The list applies whether you are sculpting to a large or small scale.

-My own speciality is to sculpt small realistic portraits of ladies faces (see photo below) - the faces are less than an inch high.
+My own speciality is to sculpt faces which are small but very realistic portraits of ladies faces (see photo below) - the faces are less than an inch high.

 However, I do the occasional portrait bust like the one shown at the top of the page which is about 15" high.